Value Chain Management

 From conceptualisation and design to engineering, procurement and construction, including materials management, the life-cycle phases of our products and solutions are well-managed to ensure timely and on-budget deliveries in compliance with customers’ operating requirements, international regulations and high standards of quality, safety and sustainability.

-For more details about the value chain management process, please click here.
+To find out more details about Sembcorp Marine’s value chain management process, please click here.

 Supply Chain Management